Walking Tour

 c.
 1900

-Here we see a crowd gathered in rather fine attire on the steps and balconies of the Fort Frances Hotel, another of the major landmarks that once lined Front Street.
-As one resident remarked on those early days, "it was typical lumberjack town, there were no street lights, only a kerosene lantern at the corner of Scott Street and Portage Ave. and it was lit only part of the time."1
+Here we see a crowd gathered in fine clothes on the steps and balconies of the first Fort Frances Hotel.
+It was another of the major landmarks that once lined Front Street.
+As one resident remarked on those early days, "it was a typical lumberjack town, there were no street lights, only a kerosene lantern at the corner of Scott Street and Portage Avenue and it was lit only part of the time."1

 * * *